Eleveres/simple_sockets/README.md

 	uint8_t server_sock;

-	/* Finds out the size of the file to send, allocates the appropriate space and then load sour file into the buffer*/ fp = fopen("cute_cat.JPG", "r");
+	/* Finds out the size of the file to send, allocates the appropriate space for it and then load sour file into the buffer*/ fp = fopen("cute_cat.JPG", "r");
 	fstat(fileno(fp), &info);
 	uint8_t *data = malloc(HEADER_LENGTH + info.st_size);